jaq-lagnirac/cs370-swe/README.md

 ### Getting a local copy of the Roster Management System

+It is assumed that since you are accessing this you are at least familiar with [Git](https://git-scm.com/) and [Github](https://github.com/).
+If you require assistance with how to set up Git for WSL2, please follow [this tutorial](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-git) as a reference.

+You can access the code for this repository in one of two main ways:

-- Type the following command into your terminal window.
+- Type the following command into your terminal window:
     ```
     git clone https://github.com/jaq-lagnirac/cs370-swe.git
     ```
 - Alternatively, visit the [Github repository](https://github.com/jaq-lagnirac/cs370-swe), click "Code", and download the ZIP file.

 ### Update Ubuntu Package Manager

 Start by making sure that your system is fully up-to-date before installing anything.

 At the terminal, run the following command.